bde-dev/homelab/README.md

 Through a `LGTM/P + otel-collector` stack.

 I enjoyed wiring `Open Telemetry` into `dotnet` apps, and I would like to continue exploring the tech.

+They key challenge here is ensuring the collector and Prometheus play well together.

+Prometheus will need the `remote-receiver` (or equivelant flag) enabling for collectors to push metrics to it.

+An amount of relabelling will need to be done for the dashboards to work.